Trustees and Staff

 Rob Hezel has held a range of senior roles in sport and other industries.
 As Chief Operating Officer at the Legal Ombudsman he set up and established the organisation from scratch.
 Prior to that he managed an education charity for the Football League and Professional Footballers Association.
 Rob is a qualified accountant and has an MBA.

 Tansy Challis is a graduate of Cambridge University with a BA and MA in English.
-She has twelve years of experience working in the charity sector, including four years at the Addenbrooke’s Charitable Trust in Cambridge and just under six years at Racing Welfare as Trust Fundraiser and then Head of Fundraising.
+She has 15 years of experience working in the charity sector, including four years at the Addenbrooke’s Charitable Trust in Cambridge and just under six years at Racing Welfare as Trust Fundraiser and then Head of Fundraising.